timhowgego/Aquius/README.md

 [![Aquius FlixBus at Braga, showing journeys to Spain, not to Portugal](https://timhowgego.github.io/Aquius/static/aquius-flix-braga.jpg)](https://timhowgego.github.io/Aquius/live/flixbus-aug-2018/#x-6.064/y41.311/z7/c-8.443/k41.546/m8)

+Aquius is capable of displaying the largest urban networks in the world, [such as Paris](https://timhowgego.github.io/Aquius/live/petite-paris-2019/).
 Aquius can be configured to locate stops and services very precisely, or to summarise networks strategically.
 Aquius can even allow proposed route and service changes to be rapidly visualised and assessed in context, prior to any detailed scheduling or modelling, as exemplified for Barcelona.

 [![Aquius at Torrassa with Barcelona Metro Line 9/10 Connection](https://timhowgego.github.io/Aquius/static/aquius-barcelona-l9-l10.jpg)](https://timhowgego.github.io/Aquius/live/amb-vortex-2018/#c2.11985/k41.36972/m13/x2.153/y41.3832/z12/p2/r2/s3/tca-ES)